-Advise Community Services Commission recommend Council approve the Public Arts Application for the Azadi Tower.
+Advise Community Services Commission recommend City Council approve the Public Arts Application for the Azadi Tower following the guidelines detailed in the Great Park Policy on Monuments and Memorials.

 ADJOURNMENT

 ADJOURNMENT

 At 11 p.m., the Public Arts Committee will determine which of the remaining agenda items can be considered and acted upon prior to 12 midnight and will continue all other items on which additional time is required until a future Public Arts Committee meeting.
 All meetings are scheduled to terminate at 12 midnight.